sftpplus/sftpplus-docs/src/doc_source/upgrade/linux-and-macos.rst

 Before bringing a SFTPPlus installation to the latest available version, you must stop the associated system service.

-Backup the entire SFTPPlus installation, especially the server configuration file.
+Backup the entire SFTPPlus installation, especially the configuration in `configuration/server.ini`.
+Remove everything in the existing installation sub-directory except `configuration/`, `log/`, and `extension/`.

-Extract the latest SFTPPlus package files over the existing installation sub-directory.
+Extract the content of the top-level directory inside the SFTPPlus package to the installation sub-directory.

-Review the permissions and ownership of the extracted files.
+Review the permissions and ownership of the extracted files, making sure to adjust them as needed.

 Once all new files are in place and their permissions are reviewed, you can restart the SFTPPlus service.

-To find out more about the latest SFTPPlus version and any relevant changes between the current version of your installation and the latest release, please consult the :doc:`Server Release Notes<../release-notes>`.
+To find out more about the latest SFTPPlus version and all the relevant changes between the current version of your installation and the latest release, please consult the :doc:`Server Release Notes<../release-notes>`.